DataDog/documentation/content/en/agent/guide/autodiscovery-with-jmx.md

       # (...)
     ```

-4. To specify to the Agent to apply this configuration file to your Kafka containers you have to configure an `ad_identifiers` parameter at the beginning of your `conf.yaml` file:
+4. To specify to the Agent that you want to apply this configuration file to your Kafka containers, configure an `ad_identifiers` parameter at the beginning of your `conf.yaml` file:

     ```yaml
       ad_identifiers: